How to Plan the Perfect African Safari

 ● Birding safari

-What many people don’t realize when they book their African safari, is that the birdlife is just as fascinating and extensive as the other wildlife in this continent.
+Many people don’t realize that Africa’s birdlife is just as fascinating and extensive as the other wildlife on the continent.

-lilac breasted roller bird spotted during birding safari
+lilac breasted roller bird spotted on African safari

 What to pack for an African safari

-When it comes to packing for an African safari, ‘less is more’ is not a good idea.
-While you can pack lightly on other trips and just buy whatever you need from the local shops at your destination, it’s a whole different story on a safari.
+As far as packing for an African safari, ‘less is more’ is not a good idea.
+On other trips, you can pack light and purchase everything you need from local shops at your destination, but on a safari, it’s a completely different story.

 Out there, chances are you’ll have no local amenities.
-You’ll be exposed to the elements, so it’s crucial that you carry everything you might need for the day.
+Exposure to the elements necessitates carrying everything you might need for the day.

-ⓘ LUGGAGE TIP: If you plan to fly to your resort, the small planes have strict weight restrictions for checked baggage.
-So forgo wheels and opt for a duffel bag like this one.
+ⓘ LUGGAGE TIP: Checked baggage on small planes is subject to strict weight restrictions.
+If you plan to fly to your resort, avoid wheels and opt for a duffel bag like this one.
 It will be at least 12 lbs lighter.

 man photographing mountain gorillas